Target Date Funds Explained

 TDF managers often select funds solely from one mutual fund family, and that can include historically under performing funds.
 Additionally, the broad diversification in a TDF may work against an investor if only a few narrow segments of the stock market are driving up the overall market.
 Lastly, concerns have been raised that a manager may feature an under performing or newly launched fund for business rather than investment reasons.

 Which Strategy is Best for You?

 Everyone is different, so it really depends on your specific situation and what side of the active vs. passive management side of the fence you fall on.
-You could potentially miss out on capturing short term market opportunities by investing in passively managed index funds, such as Vanguard’s target retirement funds, because an active manger is constantly monitoring market conditions.
-Find an advisor who will construct a personalized plan tailored to your family’s dreams, goals, and aspirations.
+You could potentially miss out on capturing short-term market opportunities by investing in passively managed index funds, such as Vanguard’s target retirement funds, because an active manager is constantly monitoring market conditions.
+Find an Advisor who will construct a personalized plan tailored to your family’s dreams, goals, and aspirations.